luvitrocks/luvit-module-boilerplate/README.md

 Since version ``0.8.2`` you're able to install Luvit applications as well!
 Just install [Node.js](http://nodejs.org) and [npm](http://npmjs.org) will be bundled automatically.

+Inside the repo run ``npm init`` or just install dependencies that you need like ``npm install luvit-utopia``.
+Search for available modules at http://npmjs.org or special resources like [Nipster](http://eirikb.github.io/nipster/).
+Full documentation is available [here](https://www.npmjs.org/doc/).

 ## License

 MIT Licensed